vedph/gve-doc/usage/ux-snapshot.md

 This tab contains the list of the operations which transform the base text, in their execution order.
 In most cases this is a linear sequence, so that the output of each operation is the input of the next one.

 ![operations](img/ed-snapshot-ops.png)

+The top toolbar contains these controls (from left to right):

+- **feature details toggle**: toggles the display of features details in the list of operations.
+This is useful to look at all operations with their features at a glance.
+- **autorun toggle**: toggles autorun, which runs operations whenever you save a new one.
+This is rarely used though, as it might slow down your data entry flow.
+- **copy operations DSL**: copies the DSL text representing all the operations entered in this snapshot, one per line.
+This uses a [domain specific language](../model/snapshot.md#operations-dsl) (DSL) to represent operations and their metadata in a compact, plain-text form.
+You can also use this feature to clone all the operations at once into another snapshot (via the batch add button).
+- **copy snapshot raw data**: copies the base text and its operation in a machine-ready JSON format.
+This is mostly used for advanced scenarios or diagnostic purposes.
+- **clear operations**: clear all the operations (you will be prompted for a confirmation).
+- **add a batch of operations**: add multiple operations at once, from their DSL-based text representation.
+- **add features or sources** to a subset of operations: often, you want to add a feature (like text color) or source (like hand) to a set of operations at once.
+To this end, you can use this box: just enter the range(s) of operations you target, separated by commas, like `2, 5-7, 9` (=operations 2, 5, 6, 7, 9), and click either the pen-like button to add a feature, or the people-like button to add a source.
+A corresponding editor will open targeting all the selected operations (these will be highlighted in the list).
+- **add a new operation**: adds a single operation at the bottom of the list.
+You can then move it if needed.